simonschoof/simonschoof.com/content/post/mastodon-on-aws-local-docker.md

 ##### Adjust Nginx configuration

-In the last step of the preparation I will adjust the Nginx configuration to run Mastodon locally.
-I will use the Nginx configuration provided by [Ben Tasker](https://www.bentasker.co.uk/posts/blog/general/running-mastodon-in-docker-compose.html#self_hosting) and will configure it to run Mastodon on the local domain `social.localhost` with [self-signed certificates for this local domain](https://letsencrypt.org/docs/certificates-for-localhost/).
-To do so I created a new folder `nginx` and added the following subfolders:
+In the last step of the preparation we will customize the Nginx configuration to run Mastodon locally.
+We will use the Nginx configuration provided by [Ben Tasker](https://www.bentasker.co.uk/posts/blog/general/running-mastodon-in-docker-compose.html#self_hosting) and configure it to run Mastodon on the local domain `social.localhost` with [self-signed certificates for this local domain](https://letsencrypt.org/docs/certificates-for-localhost/).
+For this purpose I created a new folder `nginx` and added the following subfolders:

 * `conf.d` - contains the Nginx configuration files
 * `certs` - contains the self-signed certificates
 * `tmp` - contains the Nginx temporary files.
 * `lebase` - don't know what this is for.
 Just copied it from Ben Tasker's setup.

-The folders are mounted to the Nginx container as volumes.
+The folders are mounted as volumes in the Nginx container.
 The Nginx container is configured as follows:

 ```yaml
 http: